ericbutz/developer-portal/app/guides/receive-money/fetch-funding-sources.md

     name: receive-money
     step: '2'
 title:  Fetch funding sources
-description: After creating a Customer and associated its funding source, you can initiate your first transfer.
+description: After creating a Customer and associated its funding source, will need to fetch the funding sources.
 ---
 # Step 2: Fetch funding sources